 - Lost wages, which is the income you could not earn while recovering

-- Reduced earning capacity, which is the money you would have earned in the future but now cannot because your injuries prevent you from working at your regular performance
+- Reduced earning capacity, which is the money you would have earned in the future but now cannot because your injuries prevent you from working at your pre-injury performance level

 - Medical expenses, such as hospital bills or the cost of assistive devices

-- Funeral expenses, such as for burial or cremation
+- Funeral expenses, such as burial or cremation costs

 The aftermath of a medical malpractice incident can cause multiple forms of losses beyond financial loss.
 Noneconomic damages refer to general losses, whether physical, emotional, or mental.
 You may qualify for noneconomic damages if you experienced any of the following.

 - Pain and suffering, such as physical symptoms or emotional trauma